That’s among the most common questions we receive at SuretyBonds.com.

 It tends to produce a rather unsatisfactory answer, although it’s true nonetheless.
-The reality is that the cost of a surety bond is going to depend on a host of factors, including the type of bond you’re seeking and what kind of financial background you possess.
+The reality is that surety bond cost is going to depend on a host of factors, including the type of bond you’re seeking and what kind of financial background you possess.

 Some bonds are considered near no-brainers.
 These are often low-cost, low-risk surety bonds that give underwriters little pause.
 But some of the costlier and more high-risk opportunities trigger a significant examination and increased degree of scrutiny.